top of page

 What is microneedling?

-Microneedling is also called "collagen induction" therapy and it uses a high-quality electronic derma-roller-like device.
+Microneedling is also called "collagen induction therapy" and it uses a high-quality electronic derma-roller-like device.
 The purpose of treatment is to generate new collagen and skin tissue for smoother, firmer, more toned skin with reduced lines and wrinkles.
 Microneedling is mostly used on the face and can also treat various scars, age spots, discolorations and large pores.
 Microneedling can only be performed by doctors and acupuncturists.

 How does it work?